react-bootstrap-table/react-bootstrap-table2/docs/basic-row-select.md

 By default behavior, user need to click on the selection column or the checkbox/radio to select/unselect a row, for a user experience perspective, we have [`selectoRow.clickToSelect`](./row-select-props.html#selectrowclicktoselect-bool) to allow user to select/unselect row by clicking on the row.

 ## Selection Management
 Please check [`selectoRow.selected`](./row-select-props.html#selectrowselected-array), it's used for default selection usually but also can be used as a external selection control.

+This is an example for [selection management](../storybook/index.html?selectedKind=Row%20Selection&selectedStory=Selection%20Management)
 ## Customization

 ### Style/Class